 Following God’s Lead

-I prayed about what it means to submit in a situation like this, and this is how it went:
+I prayed about what it means to love him in hard times.
+Here’s how it went in my heart…

 First, follow me.